The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/stream_class.md

  storage bucket using the `bq_append_new` method.
 In this first run, the data is not loaded into a separate partition.

-For any later releases, any new data since the last run as well as any updated/deleted data is loaded into a separate partition in the BigQuery 'partitions' table.
+For later releases, any new data since the last run as well as any updated/deleted data is loaded into a separate partition in the BigQuery 'partitions' table.
+The partitions in this table are ingestion time based partitions, meaning that the partition date is based on when the data was loaded into BigQuery, instead of on one of the table fields.
+The ingestion date is derived from the release end date, so that the partition date will always correspond to the release, even when multiple releases are ingested into BigQuery on the same day.
-Then, there are 2 tasks to replace the old data (from the partitions) with the new, updated data in the main table.
+Then, there are 2 tasks to replace the old data in the main table with the new, updated data from the partition.

-These updates might not be done every DAG run, the update frequency is controlled by the stream telescope property `bq_merge_days`.
-The telescope keeps track of the number of days since the last merge, by checking when the relevant task had the last 'success' state.
+The first task is called `bq_delete_old`.

-When it is time to update the main table, a SQL merge query will find any rows in the main table that match the rows in the relevant table partitions and delete those matching rows from the main table.
+This task will use an SQL merge query to find any matching rows between the main table and the relevant table partition and will then delete those matching rows from the main table.
-This is done with the `bq_delete_old` method.
+The second task is called `bq_append_new`.
-Next, all rows from the relevant table partitions are appended to the main table.
+This task will copy all rows of the relevant partition into the main table.
-This is done with the `bq_append_new` method.
-These two tasks together have added any new rows to the main table and updated any old rows in place.
+Any new rows are now added to the main table and any old rows have been updated in place.

-As an example, let's assume there is a stream telescope with `bq_merge_days` set to 14 and the `schedule_interval` set to `@weekly`.
+As an example, let's assume there is a stream telescope with the `schedule_interval` set to `@weekly` and the following two DAG runs.
-Below is an overview of the expected states for each of the BigQuery load tasks for different run dates.
+Below is an overview of the expected states for each of the BigQuery load tasks for the different run dates.

 On 2021-01-01.
-First release:
+First run:
  * bq_load_partition - skipped
- * bq_delete_old - success (does not do anything, but set to success to keep track of days since last merge)
+ * bq_delete_old - skipped
  * bq_append_new - success (loads data from file into main table)

 On 2021-01-08.
-Later release, no merge yet:
+Second run:
  * bq_load_partition - success (loads new/updated data into partition)
- * bq_delete_old - skipped
- * bq_append_new - skipped

-On 2021-01-15.
-Later release and merge:
- * bq_load_partition - success (loads new/updated data into partition)
- * bq_delete_old - success (deletes matching data of 2 partitions (2021-01-08 and 2021-01-15) from main table)
+ * bq_delete_old - success (use partition created in the previous step to delete data from main table)
- * bq_append_new - success (appends all data of 2 partitions (2021-01-08 and 2021-01-15) to main table)
+ * bq_append_new - success (copy partition created in the previous step into the mmain table

-The DAGs created with the stream telescope have catchup set to False by default, setting the catchup to True will break the functionality of updating the BigQuery tables as explained above.
+The DAGs created with the stream telescope have catchup set to False by default.
+Setting catchup to True will not break the tasks related to loading data into BigQuery, however the `get_release_info` task will have to be customised.
+This is to prevent that the start and end dates are not the same when multiple releases are created by DAG runs executed on the same day.
+See the Unpaywall telescope for an example of the Stream Telescope where catchup is set to True.

 Examples of stream telescopes found in the Observatory Platform include:
  * Crossref Events
  * DOAB
  * OAPEN Metadata
  * ORCID
+ * Unpaywall

 ### Implemented methods
 The following methods are implemented and can all be added as general tasks:

 ### get_release_info
-Gets release info and pushes info as an XCOM.
+Gets release info from the DAG and DAG run info.
 The release info includes the start date, end date and a boolean to describe whether this is the first release.

 The start date is set to the start date of the telescope if it is the first release.